coredns/coredns.io/content/plugins/template.md

 }
 ~~~

 An IPv4 address consists of 4 bytes, `a.b.c.d`.
-Named groups make it less error prone to reverse the
+Named groups make it less error-prone to reverse the
-ip in the PTR case.
+IP address in the PTR case.
 Try to use named groups to explain what your regex and template are doing.

-Note that the A record is actually a wildcard, any subdomain of the ip will resolve to the ip.
+Note that the A record is actually a wildcard: any subdomain of the IP address will resolve to the IP address.

 Having templates to map certain PTR/A pairs is a common pattern.